-The principle of least privilege access requires that every individual access only the information and resources (and even more importantly, the powerful admin tools) necessary to accomplish their role.
+The principle of least privilege access requires that every individual access only the information, resources, and powerful administrative tools necessary to accomplish their role.
 In Microsoft 365, least privilege access can be applied by implementing Azure Privileged Identity Management.

-Privileged Identity Management (PIM) is a service in Azure that allows you to manage, control, and monitor access to resources in your organization.
-This is a great option for organizations that want to minimize the number of people who have access to secure information.
-Privileged Access Management provides time-based and approval-based access to mitigate the risk of unnecessary or malicious access to secure resources.
+Privileged Identity Management (PIM) is a service in Azure that allows you to monitor and control access to resources and administrative functions in your organization.
+This is a great option for companies that want to minimize the number of people who have access to secure information.
+Privileged Identity Management provides time-based and approval-based access to mitigate the risk of unnecessary or malicious access to secure resources.

 To set up Privileged Identity Management:

-- Log in to the Azure Admin centre, then search ‘PIM’ in the search bar at the top of the screen.
+- Log into the Azure Admin Portal, then search PIM in the search bar at the top of the screen.

-Privileged Identity Management requires users to have a Premium P2 Azure licence, so we recommend that you only implement PIM for users that need access to complex administrative roles or to highly secure data.
+Privileged Identity Management requires users to have a Premium P2 Azure license, so we recommend that you only implement PIM for users that need access to complex administrative roles or highly secure data.

 Shadow IT refers to the unofficial solutions employees use to fill gaps in their day-to-day process.
-It might be because they don’t know a tool is available to your organization, they haven’t been properly trained on your company resources, or they’re more comfortable with an application they used previously.
+It might be because they don’t know a tool is available to your company resources or they’re more comfortable with an application they used previously.
 It sounds harmless, but shadow IT can be a real threat to your company’s security.
-Data shows that up to one-third of successfully attacks on businesses are related to data located on shadow IT solutions that are not properly managed by an organization’s IT department.
+Data shows that up to one-third of successful attacks on a business are related to data located on shadow IT solutions that are not properly managed by an organization’s IT department.

 One obvious way to limit shadow IT is to restrict everything down to a bare minimum.
-Instead, we recommend working with your employees to understand their needs and get an understanding of what tools work, what don’t, and what they might be lacking in accomplishing their day-to-day.
-It’s also important that your team understands the security risks behind things like shadow IT, which is where our next recommendation fits in.
+However, we recommend working with your employees to understand their basic needs and determine what tools work, what tools don’t, and what they might be lacking in accomplishing their day-to-day roles.
+It’s also important that your team understands the security risks behind things like shadow IT, which is where our next recommendation fits in!

 It’s crucial to ensure your team understands data security, at least at a basic level.
-Providing examples of companies who have suffered from malicious attacks, explaining what policies you have in place, and helping them understand why these are all important steps in securing your data in the cloud, and supplement your Microsoft 365 security plan.
+Providing examples of companies who have suffered malicious hacks, explaining what policies you have in place to prevent them, and helping your team understand why these steps are so important helps to supplement your Microsoft 365 security plan.

 Keeping data security as part of your regular conversations with employees will help your team know the risks and understand your policies.
-Plus, it might prevent them from clicking on a link in a phishing email, entering their personal information they shouldn’t, or downloading files from untrustworthy websites.
-This alone goes a long way to helping keep your data safe.
+Plus, it might prevent them from clicking on a link in a phishing email, entering their personal information where they shouldn’t, or downloading files from untrustworthy website.
+This alone goes a long way to keeping your data safe.